Banting Postdoctoral Fellowships Program

 1. Application form, which must be initiated through the ResearchNet Application System (https://www.researchnet-recherchenet.ca/rnr16/LoginServlet?language=E) .

 2. Candidate’s Canadian Common CV created using the Common CV system

 5. Significance of leadership contribution.

 1. At this point, reference letters are not required for this stage of the application.
 If an application is selected to be advanced to the School of Graduate Studies for the Banting competition, then reference letters will be required.

-The OVPR will establish an internal adjudication process to review and adjudicate the Banting applications, and will notify the results of UTM internal competition to faculty supervisors by the end of August (approximately, to be confirmed).
+The OVPR will establish an internal adjudication process to review and adjudicate the Banting applications, and will notify the results of UTM internal competition to faculty supervisors by September 9 (approximately).

 Successful applicants from UTM internal competition can continue working on their Banting applications, and will receive letter of endorsement from the School of Graduate Studies in September.
 They should submit their completed applications via ReserchNet by the deadline from Banting.
 Results of their Banting applications will be sent to applicants around mid-February directly from Banting.